Advertisement

 Turn2us benefits calculator

-Turn2us has a free benefits calculator where you can check what benefits you’re entitled to.
+Turn2us has a free benefits calculator where you can check what payments you might qualify for.
 According to the charity, more than two million people have used the calculator to find information they deserve and need.

-According to the charity’s recent research, more than seven million people are still missing out on an unclaimed £15.1bn of benefits, with 45 per cent of people having never checked what benefits they are eligible for.
+More than seven million people are still missing out on an unclaimed £15.1bn of benefits, according to the charity, with 45 per cent of people having never checked what benefits they are eligible for.

 Those “who goes on to claim the benefits our calculator tells them they are entitled to, receive an average of £5,320 a year.
 It is so important for people to check.
 We urge everyone to do a benefit calculation every six months as part of a regular financial health check,” said Sonya Ruparel, director of programmes and partnerships at Turn2us.